 Throughout the semester, we will have 10 in-class activities (randomly distributed), with each activity accounting for 1 point.
-The activities could be self-reflections, group discussions, or evaluations of learning outcomes.
-If you are present, be sure to hand in the sheet for the in-class activity with your name and ID clearly written to get the credit for the activity.
+The activities could be self-reflections, group discussions, peer-evaluations, etc. If you are present, be sure to hand in the sheet for the in-class activity with your name and ID clearly written to get the credit for the activity.